Alfonso Fernández el Niño: Biography

-In 1273, being regarded as an expert on military strategy, he accompanied his step-brother, the infante Ferdinand de la Cerda, son and heir of King Alfonso X, to the campaign that began in that year against the Emirate of Granada and against the rebels that had risen up against the King.
+In 1273, being regarded as an expert on military strategy, he accompanied his half-brother, the infante Ferdinand de la Cerda, son and heir of King Alfonso X, to the campaign that began in that year against the Emirate of Granada and against the rebels that had risen up against the King.
 Amongst others who joined this campaign were the infante Felipe de Castilla y Suabia, brother of the king, and Nuño González de Lara el bueno, the then head of the House of Lara.
 In 1274, his father entrusted him with the defence of Sevilla while he pursued the Fecho del Imperio or the title of King of the Romans, the throne of the Holy Roman Empire.
 While Alfonso Fernandez was defending the city against Muslim attacks, the Castillian troops were defeated at the Battle of Écija and the commander of the Christian troops and head of the House of Lara, Nuño González de Lara "the good", was killed during the battle.

-In 1278, he participated, along with another step-brother, the infante Pedro de Castilla y Aragón, son of Alfonso X, and Sancho IV of Castile, the future king, in the command of the Siege of Algeciras.
+In 1278, he participated, along with another half-brother, the infante Pedro de Castilla y Aragón, son of Alfonso X, and Sancho IV of Castile, the future king, in the command of the Siege of Algeciras.
 The siege eventually failed the next year and occurred at the same time as the naval disaster at the Battle of Algeciras which saw the complete destruction of the Castillian fleet.
 Alfonso Fernandez found himself in charge of the vanguard of the column of Castilian-Leonese forces during the retreat from Algeciras.

 In 1281, he participated, along with the King, and the infantes Sancho, Pedro and Juan in an expedition of punishment and attrition against the Emirate of Granada.
 Alfonso Fernandez was put in charge of a column situated in the rearguard of the army.
 The other columns were commanded by the king and the three other infantes.

 Death

 Alfonso Fernández "el Niño" died later in 1281, just after finishing the campaign against Vega de Granada.
-His last historical mention was in a letter written by his step-brother Juan dated 26 August 1281.
+His last historical mention was in a letter written by his half-brother John dated 26 August 1281.